google/crosvm/docs/book/src/devices/fs.md

 ## Creating a Shared Directory on the Host Machine

-Run following commands in host machine, to create a shared directory:
+To create a shared directory, run the following commands in the host machine:

 ```sh
 mkdir host_shared_dir